jsleung1/project4_docker_kubernetes/README.md

       - **terraform.tfvars**: Required by terraform to create the infrastructure.
       - **config.yaml**: Install Kubernetes and create the Kubernetes cluster.
       - **udacitykubeone-kubeconfig**: The full config including the sensitive data such as certificate authority data of my Kubernetes cluster ("udacitykubeone").
-      - **udacitykubeone-kubeconfig-bare-travis**: The config of my Kubernetes cluster excluding the sensitive data, required by Travis CI to update the Kubernetes pods after    the image is successfully built by Travis CI.
-The sensitive data are replaced by Travis environment variables whose values are defined in Travis Settings.
+      - **udacitykubeone-kubeconfig-bare-travis**: The config of my Kubernetes cluster excluding the sensitive data, required by Travis CI to update the Kubernetes pods after    the images were successfully built by Travis CI.
+The sensitive data in the config are replaced by Travis environment variables whose values are defined in Travis Settings.

-2. Instructions for creation of Kubernetes pods:
+#### 3. Instructions for creation of Kubernetes pods in Kubernetes cluster ("udacitykubeone"):

+  -